Weakly Chained Spaces: Background

-In \cite{BPUU}, we called a uniform space $X$ \textit{chain connected} (equivalent to what is often called \textquotedblleft uniformly connected\textquotedblright\ in the literature) if every $x,y$ can be joined by an $E$-chain for every entourage $E$, which as previously mentioned for metric spaces we will shorten as \textquotedblleft$x,y$ can be joined by arbitrarily fine chains\textquotedblright.
-For any $x\in X$, the \textit{chain component} of $X$ containing $x$ is the largest chain connected set containing $x$, consisting of all points that can be joined to $x$ by arbitrarily fine chains.
-Like components, chain components are closed but need not be open.

 We define the $E$\textit{-ball} at $x$ to be $B(x,E):=\{y:(x,y)\in E\}$; in metric spaces, $B(x,\varepsilon)=B(x,E_{\varepsilon})$.
 A subset $U$ of a uniform space is called \textit{uniformly }$F$-\textit{open} for an entourage $F$ if for any $x\in U$, $B(x,F)\subset U$.
 If $F$ is unspecified we will simply call $U$ \textit{uniformly open}.
-It is easy to check that uniformly open sets are both open and closed.
+It is easy to check that uniformly open sets are both open and closed; in fact, if $U$ is uniformly $F$-open then the complement of $U$ is clearly also uniformly $F$-open.
 The following lemma is useful to understand these concepts.

 \begin{lemma} Let $X$ be a uniform space, $E$ be an entourage, and $x\in X$.
 The set

 is the smallest uniformly $E$-open set in $X$ containing $x$. \end{lemma}

 \begin{proof} Suppose $y\in U_{x}^{E}$, i.e. there is an $E$-chain $\alpha=\{x=x_{0} ,...,x_{n}=y\}$.
 Let $z\in B(y,E)$.
 Since $(y,z)\in E$, $\{x=x_{0} ,...,x_{n}=y,z\}$ is an $E$-chain, showing $z\in U_{x}^{E}$ and hence that $U_{x}^{E}$ is uniformly open.
 Now suppose that $V$ is a uniformly $E$-open set containing $x$ that doesn't contain $y$.
 Since $x=x_{0}\in V$ there is some $i$ such that $x_{i}\in V$ but $x_{i+1}\notin V$.
 Since $V$ is uniformly $E$-open and $x_{i+1}\in B(x_{i},E)$, this is a contradiction. \end{proof}